Montessori High School in Kensington, Maryland

 Biography

 Andrew believes in the potential for education to be transformative and empowering for all students.
-He developed and led international and U.S. education programs and taught students from 7 different countries in person, virtually, and in a hybrid format.
+He developed and led international and U.S. education programs and taught students from 10 different countries.
 He also experienced the full breadth of public and private educational institutions, working with early childhood through undergraduate, graduate, and adult learners.
 All of his work is geared toward providing empowering, culturally sustaining, learner-centered, anti-bias, antiracist, and equitable education to students around the world.

 Andrew attended a Montessori school himself through Upper Elementary, which is why he returned to the method as a teacher.
-He opened two Montessori adolescent programs as a founding lead teacher: a middle and high school in Hollywood, Florida, and a middle school in Baltimore, Maryland.
+He opened two Montessori adolescent programs as a founding lead teacher at the middle and high school level.
 In those roles, Andrew most enjoyed building deep relationships with students, creating a holistic humanities curriculum, and collaborating with adolescent practitioners across the country.
-Andrew is driven by a desire to create prepared environments which meet the needs of all students, and he is looking forward to continuing that work at Oneness.

 -